rhinobase/raftyui/CONTRIBUTING.md

 3. Set up all the dependencies and packages by running `pnpm install`.
 This command will install dependencies.

-> If you run into any issues during this step, kindly reach out to the Rafty UI team here: https://discord.gg/YtzxUfCk8c
+> If you run into any issues during this step, kindly reach out to the Rhinobase team here: https://discord.gg/YtzxUfCk8c

 ## Development